-This temporary recovery provision encourages Employees to attempt to return to work without penalty during the Benefit Waiting Period, if they are able.
-This period of 30 days (or fewer)

-does not count toward satisfying the Benefit Waiting Period.
+This temporary recovery provision encourages Employees to attempt to return to work without penalty during the Benefit Waiting Period.
+The number of days worked does not count toward satisfying the Benefit Waiting Period and will extend the benefit waiting period by the number of days worked.
 If you work more than 30 days during the Benefit Waiting Period, you will be required to satisfy a new Benefit Waiting Period.